Hirwaun railway station

-Hirwaun was a railway station serving the village of Hirwaun in Rhondda Cynon Taf, Wales.
+Hirwaun is a railway station serving the village of Hirwaun in Rhondda Cynon Taf, Wales.

 History

 The station was opened by the Vale of Neath Railway in 1851, although tramways and railways had existed in the area for at least 60+ years due to the Hirwaun Ironworks and other industries.
 It existed on the VoNR route between and (1853), although the branch to opened first in 1851.

 Operations

 Although only a relatively small station serving an industrial community, Hirwaun was an important junction station for the VoNR.
 At Gelli Tarw Junction just north of the station, it merged three lines: